mudassir77/compare-companies-ai/SOLUTION.md

 ## Design Decisions

-1. **GPT-4 for Matching**: Uses GPT-4 for initial matching and validation (higher quality)
-2. **GPT-3.5 for Simple Tasks**: Uses GPT-3.5-turbo for URL lookup (cost optimization)
+1. **GPT-5.1 for Comprehensive Processing**: Uses GPT-5.1 for all operations in a single comprehensive call (finds, enriches, validates simultaneously)
+2. **Single-Call Optimization**: Combines all steps into one API call to reduce cost and latency (1-2 calls vs 20+)
-3. **Temperature Settings**: Low temperature (0.3) for consistency in matching, very low (0.1) for factual lookups
+3. **Temperature Settings**: Low temperature (0.3) for consistency in matching and validation
-4. **Rate Limiting**: Built-in delays between API calls to avoid rate limits
+4. **Rate Limiting**: With only 1-2 calls, rate limits are much less of a concern
-5. **Validation Thresholds**: 6/10 minimum similarity scores (configurable)
+5. **Validation Thresholds**: 6/10 minimum similarity scores (configurable) - validated during the same API call
 6. **Graceful Degradation**: Continues processing even if some companies fail, ensures minimum output
+7. **Model Flexibility**: Supports GPT-5, GPT-5.1, or other OpenAI models via configuration

+## Performance Improvements

+**Optimization Completed**:
+- ✅ Reduced API calls from 20+ to 1-2 total
+- ✅ Single comprehensive call handles find, enrich, and validate
+- ✅ Upgraded to GPT-5.1 for better quality and efficiency
+- ✅ Dramatically reduced execution time and cost

 ## Future Enhancements

 Potential improvements (not implemented due to scope):
 - Integration with financial data APIs (Yahoo Finance, Alpha Vantage) for automatic ticker/exchange lookup
 - Web scraping for company websites to enrich data
-- Caching of company data to reduce API calls
-- Parallel processing for faster execution
+- Parallel processing for multiple target companies
 - More sophisticated validation using multiple criteria
 - Integration with SEC EDGAR API for 10-K data